 - Applicants must meet technical standards established by the respective programs.

 - If an applicant is not accepted to a particular program, the applicant must submit a new application for each application cycle to be considered for admission.

-- Prior to the start of their first semester, accepted students are required to complete a pre-registration task list which includes a submitting proof of required immunizations and completing a drug screen and criminal background check via the approved university vendor.
+- Prior to the start of their first semester, accepted students are required to complete a pre-matriculation task list which includes submitting proof of required immunizations and completing a drug screen and criminal background check via the approved university vendor.
 Failure to complete all pre-matriculation tasks and forms may result in the applicant not being allowed to register for courses in the student’s respective program.

 - Any applicant that is not an American citizen and does not have a United States permanent resident card, must meet the following admission criteria:

 - Post-secondary level or college academic transcripts/records from foreign institutions must undergo a course-by-course, detailed evaluation by the Foreign Credentials Service of America.
 Upon application, official transcript evaluations must be sent directly from the credentialing service provider to the respective program’s centralized application service (CAS).
 Accepted students must send official transcript evaluations directly from the credentialing service provider to the Registrar’s Office.

 - All applicants who are non-native speakers of English, regardless of previous language of instruction, are required to take the Test of English as a Foreign Language (TOEFL).
 A minimum TOEFL score of 500 is required on the paper-based exam, 80 on the internet-based exam, or 213 on the computer-based exam.
 Upon application, official TOEFL scores must be electronically sent directly from the Educational Testing Service (ETS) to the respective program’s centralized application service (CAS).
 Accepted students must send official TOEFL scores directly from ETS to the Registrar’s Office at institution code 6356.